Japanese submarines in the Pacific War

-Japanese submarines in the Pacific War consisted of 169 boats of the Imperial Japanese Navy.
+Japanese submarines in the Pacific War consisted of 176 boats of the Imperial Japanese Navy.
 During the war Japanese submarines sank two US aircraft carriers, a cruiser and numerous other warships.
 Later they became used to resupply isolated island garrisons.
 The Japanese began the war with an advanced submarine torpedo design, the Type 95.

 Operations

 Midget submarines

-Japanese midget submarines were involved many actions during the Pacific war including the attacks on Pearl Harbor and Sydney Harbour.
+Japanese midget submarines were involved in many actions during the Pacific war including the attacks on Pearl Harbor and Sydney Harbour.

 Attacks on North America

 Japanese submarines shelled and carried out reconnaissance on the west coast of the continental United States.
 Later in the war, there were plans for a four boat, 10-airplane attack on the Panama Canal using the I-400 class submarine, but these plans had to be abandoned.

 USS Indianapolis

 The I-58 sank the heavy cruiser USS Indianapolis shortly after it delivered parts for the atomic bomb Little Boy to the island of Tinian.
 The loss of the Indianapolis was not noticed for four days, which resulted in the deaths of hundreds of American sailors at sea, and constituted the greatest loss of life at sea in a single incident in the history of the United States Navy.